 Siliguri was in full festive mode as we walked back to our hotel.
 People were hanging out along the roadsides, the city was aglow with strands of Christmas-style lights everywhere, and people were lighting off fireworks.
 We watched as one guy lit a firework on the side of the road, right into the branches over his head, lighting the tree on fire.

 As we crossed the street, we were standing on a grass-covered median.
 As we crossed to the other side, Kara started saying “Ow!
 Ow!” and grabbing her ankle.
 She was bitten by one or more ants (we think), at least eight times on her ankle, deep enough to draw blood.

 After that, we made it uneventfully back to our hotel.
 The fireworks continued in the city well into the night.
 Just outside of our window, in the hotel courtyard, was a group of ten men lighting fireworks and capturing the action on their phones.
 At first it was very cool, watching their fireworks.
 But as it got later into the night it began to get very annoying.
-I am fairly sure we were the only guests in the hotel (really, as far as tourists go, we were the only ones in the city…this place IS NOT a tourist destination!).
+I am fairly sure we were the only guests in the hotel.
 So why couldn’t they have put us into a room not facing the courtyard?